-The first step in calculating thickness levels is to determine the amount and type of traffic to travel on the pavement and equate that to the ESAL or equivalent single axle load.
+The first step in calculating thickness levels is to determine the amount and type of traffic to travel on the pavement and equate that to the ESAL or Equivalent Single Axle where ADT = Average Daily Traffic GY = Total Growth Factor T = Percentage of Trucks D = Directional Factor T f = Truck Factor L = Lane Distribution

+Load.
 The ESAL equates the loads of all vehicles traveling on the roadway to a standard measurement, an 18-kip single axle load.
 It is given by the following equation:

-$$ESAL = (ADT)(T)(T_f)(GY)(D)(L)(365)$$
+$ESAL = (ADT)(T)(T_f)(GY)(D)(L)(365)$